circonus-labs/libmtev/docs-md/operations/env.md

    If set to 0, libmtev's internal crash handling code will not be run.
 If set to 1, will run libmtev's internal crash handling code.
-   If set to a file path for a script or external tool, this will be invoked on a crash with the thread id as a parameter (pid on non-linux).
+   If set to a file path for a script or external tool, this will be invoked on a crash with the thread id and process pid as parameters (pid only on non-linux).
 Use a wrapper script with execution rights and sudoers as needed to give sudo permissions or additional calling parameters when invoking the external tool.

  * ##### MTEV_LOG_DEBUG